skypilot-org/skypilot/docs/source/getting-started/installation.rst

 **Verifying cloud setup**

-Optionally, run :code:`sky check` to verify cloud credentials are correctly configured:
+After configuring the desired clouds, you can optionally run :code:`sky check` to verify that credentials are correctly set up:

 .. code-block:: console